bird70/ask-the-data/_posts/2025-07-07-ArcGIS_migration_architecture.md

 ## Recommended Approach

-For organizations seeking to minimize operational overhead and maximize the benefits of cloud and SaaS, the **serverless and ArcGIS Online-based workflow** is often the best long-term solution.
+For organizations seeking to minimize operational overhead and maximize the benefits of cloud and SaaS, the **serverless and ArcGIS Online-based workflow** may be the best long-term solution.
 By leveraging S3 for intermediate storage, AWS Lambda for processing, and ArcGIS Online for data hosting and sharing, you can build a scalable, cost-effective, and modern geospatial data pipeline.

 **Example Workflow:**